Access to secure and affordable housing

 - making specific housing allocations for resettled refugees.

 - encouraging housing authorities to plan for resettled refugees with specific housing needs (e.g. extended families, refugees with disabilities).

 Subsidies to meet the costs of housing

 Some countries offer rental subsidies and grants and refundable loans to meet the ‘up-front’ costs of private rental (e.g. rent in advance, bonds).
-While in some cases, these programs are targeted specifically to resettled refugees, in many they are part of a broader income support program available to nationals.
+While in some cases, these programmes are targeted specifically to resettled refugees, in many they are part of a broader income support programme available to nationals.